Updated August 2023

 Kafka functions like a traditional message queue system when there is only one consumer group.
 However, when multiple consumer groups are subscribed to a topic, then it behaves like a pub/sub model with messages being received by multiple consumers.

 The diagram below shows a simplified version of the Kafka model.
 For instance, it doesn’t show that partitions can be distributed over multiple servers within the cluster.
 Additionally, every partition is replicated across a number of servers to provide fault tolerance.
 This replication value is configurable.
-For more information on Kafka partitions, check out this article that dives deeper into determining how many partitions are needed, replication factor, and testing.

 Kafka uses consumer groups to increase scalability.